Home / SBOM / SBOM Formats, Standards & Requirements

 CycloneDX

-CycloneDX is a lightweight SBOM standard useful for application security contexts and supply chain component analysis.
+CycloneDX is a lightweight, machine-readable SBOM standard useful for application security contexts and supply chain component analysis.
 CycloneDX is an open source project that originated in the OWASP community and is guided by a Core Team that provides strategic direction and maintenance of the standard.

 The full CycloneDX specification is available online at GitHub or the CycloneDX site.